kytta/ff-topsites-images/README.md

 ## Can I contribute?

 Sure!
-If you want to add an image, [add a request for it][new-issue] or implement it yourself and [open a PR][new-pr].
+If you want to add an image, [add a request for it](https://github.com/NickKaramoff/ff-topsites-images/issues/new?assignees=NickKaramoff&labels=new+icon&template=icon-request.md&title=Add+%5BWEBSITE_ADDRESS%5D) or implement it yourself and [open a PR][new-pr].
 Please note that this is first of all a side project to make my browser pretty, so I may reject your PR or request changes if I dislike the way you did the icon.

 The guidelines for thumbnails are as follows:
   - **Format:** PNG